By Hazarry bin Haji Ali Ahmad

 However, the surface-based cloud observations are in close agreement, with no observations at all of clear skies and a 93-100% frequency of broken and overcast skies at most of the stations.
 This is a very cloudy region of the globe, especially in the afternoon.

-“Ring of Fire” eclipse expedition from BSB, Brunei
+“Ring of Fire” eclipse expedition to Kuching from BSB, Brunei

-Bruneian eclipse chasers who are interested to join our expedition to watch the spectacular Ring of Fire from Brunei (due risks of cloudy weather and at your own expenses) to a nearby location (currently in plan) in Borneo can join our WhatsApp discussion via www.bruneiastronomy.org/expedition
+Bruneian eclipse chasers who are interested to join our expedition to watch the spectacular Ring of Fire from Kuching, Borneo, can register and join our WhatsApp discussion via www.bruneiastronomy.org/expedition

-This is a must for eclipse chasers as the next annular solar eclipse from Borneo will not happen until 21 May 2031!
+This is a must for eclipse chasers as the next annular solar eclipse to take place from Borneo will not happen until 21 May 2031!